 Why shouldn’t we write how we speak?

-Our communication skills are terrible.
+Most of us have terrible communication habits.
 Imagine having a stenographer follow you around for a week, recording every conversation.
 I’d never want to read (or listen to) that transcript.

 We don’t think ahead, and we ramble without concern for clarity, precision, or brevity.
 We stop and start, filling gaps with sighs, gasps, and filler phrases like you know, I’m serious, and I was like….

-We repeat ourselves, tagging unnecessary unnecessary words and phrases onto the ends of statements, hoping this pile on approach will deliver our meaning.
+We repeat ourselves, tagging unnecessary words and phrases onto the ends of statements, hoping this pile-on approach will deliver our meaning.

 We rely on profanity and hyperbole as if they were vital elements of communication.